candacepinero/capstone-flowerbox/README.md

 # Flower Box
 This Flower Box project was created using material UI and React.
-Using Material UI's collection of prebuilt components, and mobile-first design, helps create a well styled responses web application.
+Material UI's collection of prebuilt components, and mobile-first design, helps create a well styled responses web application.

 ## Technologies used
 * React